Penny Howarth

 Supervision details

-I have provided Clinical Supervision in various roles since 2014.
 I have a Diploma in Supervision from Leeds Centre for Psychological Development.
-I have recently worked as Clinical Supervisor at York St John University Communities Centre and in addition run a successful private practice.
+I have provided Clinical Supervision in various roles since 2014. including 2023/24 was Clinical Supervisor at York St John University Communities Centre and in addition run a successful private practice.

 Accredited register membership